KaotoIO/kaoto.io/content/blog/kaoto-2.11-release/index.md

 Kaoto DataMapper rendering engine has been re-invented to be enterprise-grade â€” with virtual scrolling and browser-native rendering, you can flawlessly navigate through large data mappings with complex document schema structures.

+---Video for complex mapping with scrolling

 **Advanced Schema Support**
 - **Field Override** - Support for overriding a document field or its type where it's compatible.
 Complex XML schema uses `Substitution Group` to allow element substitution, and `xs:extension`/`xs:restriction` to declare hierarchical type definitions.
 Kaoto DataMapper now offers to leverage this extensibility where the schema definition allows.
 Right-clicking on the document field offers override options
 - **Abstract Elements** - An abstract element now shows its substitution candidates as children in the document tree, enabling direct mapping from/to the substituted fields
 - **Choice Improvements** - Enhanced `xs:choice` support with dedicated context menu for choosing from choice options.
 Right-clicking on the document field offers choice options

+---Video for choice improvements

 - **Nillable Attributes** - Support for `xs:element nillable` attribute, properly handling nullable fields as declared in the XML schema
 - **And more to come...** We continue working on improving complex document/mapping support.
 Further improvements to Abstract Elements support are on the way